How much English do I need to know to start the accent modification (reduction) process?

 You should never wonder if you are improving.
 Each time we meet, I note your percentage accuracy for the sounds and speech patterns we target that day.
 In addition to me telling you when you have met a new short-term goal each week, I also email you a progress sheet each month so that you always know how close you are to meeting your long-term goals.

-How long does it take to modify (reduce) my accent and how will I sound when I’m done?
+How long does it take to modify (reduce) my accent, and how will I sound when I'm done?

 Depending on your goals, the process to modify your accent can often take anywhere from eight months to a year (or more).
 The answer to this question varies greatly from person to person.
 It depends on how strong someone’s accent is when we begin working together.
 It also depends on how easily someone can imitate me and understand speech concepts.
 Mostly importantly, it depends on how much they are practicing at home and using their new modified accent during their everyday conversations.

-How frequently do individuals meet with you each week?
+How frequently do individuals meet with you?

 Most of my students sign up for one-on-one sessions once a week.
 This is frequent enough to remember what they learned in their sessions with me, while still giving them enough time to practice what they already learned on their own.

-Where do we meet?
+How do we meet?

 What is your availability?